Better For You

 People love products that remind them of simpler times; the only problem is that for many consumers, those products are often not the healthiest options.

-Again, many food product developers are working hard to create a more nutrient-dense nostalgia, but what if we can make a completely new one?
+Again, many food product developers are working hard to create a more nutrient-dense nostalgia.
+However, what if we can make a completely new one?

 chocolate-milkshakes